Open Monday through Friday, 8 a.m. to 4 p.m.

 Assisting Cancer Patients with Services and Support

-The Mercy Memorial Cancer Connection (MMCC) provides “hands-on” non-clinical assistance to residents of Monroe County who have been diagnosed with cancer.
+Mercy Memorial Cancer Connection (MMCC) provides “hands-on” non-clinical assistance to residents of Monroe County who have been diagnosed with cancer.
 MMCC has served this community since 2003, relying heavily on support from volunteers, the community and The United Way of Monroe.
 MMCC joined the Mercy Memorial Hospital System June 21, 2010.
-It is a valued addition to the organization as it continues to make strides toward building a comprehensive cancer program.
-As a part of MMHS, the Mercy Memorial Cancer Center will gain increased visibility, allowing more patients to be served.
+It is a valued addition to the organization as it continues to make strides in the growth and development of our comprehensive cancer program.
+As part of Mercy Memorial Hospital System, MMCC gains increased visibility, allowing more patients to be served.

 Free and low cost services available include: